Brand guidelines

 Direction

-Argus is premium B2B telematics with a dark editorial look: a warm near-black canvas, oversized statement headlines, extreme negative space, and a single red accent.
+Argus is premium B2B telematics with an editorial look in two themes: the brand-default dark (warm near-black canvas) and a crisp white light theme — both built on oversized statement headlines, extreme negative space, and a single red accent.
 Restrained and expensive-feeling — never flashy, never cyberpunk.

 Tagline: “Who.
 What.
 Where.
 Know your fleet!”